mekatrol/clipper/README.md

 2. ClipperOriginal - Angus' original clipper code (unmodified).

+3. ConsolePerformanceProfiler - an executable that can be used by the performance Profiler (menu Analyze | performance Profiler) when profiling the source performance.

 3. PerformanceTests - quasi performance tests to compare the refactored code against the original for performance.

 4. UnitTests - unit tests for clipper and other functions.